Kovah/LinkAce/README.md

 ![Preview Screenshot](https://www.linkace.org/images/preview/linkace_dashboard.png)

 LinkAce is a bookmark manager similar to Shaarli and other tools.
-I built this tool to have something that fits my actual needs that other bookmark managers couldn't solve, even if most features are almost the same.
+I built this tool to have something that fits my actual needs which other bookmark managers couldn't solve, even if most features are almost the same.

 ### Features